mcdotcom/mcdotcom/_posts/2019-02-26-this-is-a-test-draft.md

 ---
 title: This is a test draft
 publication:
 categories:
 link:
 image:
 embed:
-show: true
+show: false
 ---

 Here is the body content